Conversion Optimization

 78% of shoppers have been found to do product research while they were hanging out online instead of a store.
 Now this clearly talks about the mental space shoppers are in when they're trying to make mobile purchases—they're always on the lookout for better deals.

-So even if they've reached mobile checkout on a particular store, they may want to abandon their shopping cart and research options across other stores.
+So even if they've reached mobile checkout flow on a particular store, they may want to abandon their shopping cart and research options across other stores.

 How do I optimize my mobile checkout page?